 Veteran Sean Dobbs was facing end-stage heart failure, but a left ventricular assist device (LVAD) helped him regain his health as he awaited a donor heart.
 Find out how this procedure and his subsequent heart transplant not only saved his life, but changed its direction as well.

-The program performed its first heart transplant in 1990 and has since performed over 300 heart transplants (about 30 per year), with results that exceed national standards for heart transplantation for people with irreversible, life-threatening heart disease.
-In 2011, our surgeons were the first on the West Coast to implant an FDA-approved total artificial heart.
+In addition, our results exceed national standards for heart transplantation for people with irreversible, life-threatening heart disease.
+In 2011 our surgeons were the first on the West Coast to implant an FDA-approved total artificial heart.

 Why Would Someone Need a Heart Transplant?

 A heart transplant is a treatment option for irreversible, life-threatening heart diseases that cannot be managed by other medical or surgical methods.
 These conditions may include: